 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) includes data forensics professionals in listings for private investigators and detectives, as well as some specialized types of police and detectives.
-The BLS projected a 5% increase in employment opportunities for private investigators between 2014 and 2024, about average for all occupations.
-As of May 2015, it reported a median annual wage of $45,610 for these investigators.
-For the same decade, the BLS reported an expected decrease of -1% in employment opportunities for detectives and criminal investigators; their median annual salary was $77,210 as of May 2015 (www.bls.gov).
+The BLS projected an 8% increase in employment opportunities for private investigators between 2018 and 2028, faster than the average for all occupations.
+As of May 2018, it reported a median annual wage of $50,090 for these investigators.
+For the same decade, the BLS reported an expected increase of 3% in employment opportunities for detectives and criminal investigators; their median annual salary was $81,920 as of May 2018 (www.bls.gov).

 A career in data forensics, more commonly referred to as 'computer forensics,' can be very appealing to those who enjoy the challenge of solving a puzzle and working with different types of technology.
 Students may pursue a Bachelor of Science degree or Master of Science degree in computer forensics; they may also choose to pursue certification in one of a variety of areas.